 Undergraduate students take a variety of courses to build general public health knowledge and develop a broad, interdisciplinary understanding of how to address existing and emerging public health problems.
 Both degrees require a set of integrated core courses with additional requirements that encourage students to explore a breadth of coursework.

-- Students who have an interest in the complex interplay of cultural, ethical, social, economic, political, and social justice forces that shape human health globally and locally.
+- Have an interest in the complex interplay of cultural, ethical, social, economic, political, and social justice forces that shape human health globally and locally

-- Students who are interested in working in public health or other health-related related fields.
+- Are interested in working in public health or other health-related related fields

-- Students who would like to pursue careers in health education and promotion, public health policy and administration, or non-profit/governmental work.
+- Would like to pursue careers in health education and promotion, public health policy and administration, or non-profit/governmental work

 The BS is for

-- Students interested in exploring public health problems from a science based or clinical perspective.
+- Are interested in exploring public health problems from a science based or clinical perspective

-- Students seeking to continue at the graduate level in public health disciplines including epidemiology, environmental health sciences, and data sciences.
+- Plan to continue at the graduate level in public health disciplines including epidemiology, environmental health sciences, and data sciences

-- Students seeking future training in the health sciences, such as medicine, dentistry, nursing, kinesiology, pharmacy, and social work.
+- Intend to pursue future training in the health sciences, such as medicine, dentistry, nursing, kinesiology, pharmacy, and social work

 BS Students will